delight-im/PHP-Auth/README.md

 \Delight\Auth\Role::TRANSLATOR;
 ```

-You can use any of these roles and ignore those that you don't need.
+You can use any of these roles and ignore those that you don’t need.

 #### Permissions (or access rights, privileges or capabilities)

 The permissions of each user are encoded in the way that role requirements are specified throughout your code base.
-If those requirements are evaluated with a specific user's set of roles, implicitly checked permissions are the result.
+If those requirements are evaluated with a specific user’s set of roles, implicitly checked permissions are the result.

 For larger projects, it is often recommended to maintain the definition of permissions in a single place.
 You then don’t check for *roles* in your business logic, but you check for *individual permissions*.
 You could implement that concept as follows: